0x6b/typster/README.md

 # typster

-Naive Rust Library which provides a way to work with [Typst](https://typst.app/) document and PDF file programmatically.
+A naive Rust library that provides a way to work with [Typst](https://typst.app/) document and PDF file programmatically.

 ## Usage